ssnowyu/SMRB/README.md

 - **BERT**: A global log-bilinear regression model for unsupervised learning of word representations.
 - **GloVe**: Bidirectional Encoder Representations from Transformer.

-## Model implementation
+## <span id="implement">Model implementation</span>

 ![pic](https://github.com/tsdwgfaf/pictures/blob/master/simple_model.png "A model implementation")

-You need to implement the network structure of the model as the [LightningModule](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html) class.
+You need to implement the DL-based model as the [LightningModule](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html) class.
 What you need to do are:

 1. return the loss in `training_step` to guide model training.
 2. return the predicted result *preds* and the true result *targets* in `test_step`.
 Then, the callback mechanism will capture them and calculates the performance on each metric.